-at present we are going at 1 wall+ 1tt installation speed per week in steady mode.
-There is an agreement with both Project Leaders (Marcos and Tommaso, deputy of Alberto) and an official planning to increase the speed starting from june 27th (wall n.5) to 3walls+3TT each 2 weeks.
+At present we are installing 1 brick wall and 1TT plane per week in steady mode.
+Starting from june 27th (wall n.5)we will reach a rate of 3walls+3TT each 2 weeks.
 This scenario demands for 2 days for wall and 1 day for TT.
 This will mean 9 working days each 2 weeks, so there is 1 day of contingency each 2 weeks.
-This operation will start on june 27th with wall n.5 and will demand 18 weeks (27 remaining planes/32) bringing to october 21st for the end of target on SM1. (assuming no closure for LNGS in august, point still pending).
+This will bring us to october 21st for the completion of the target of SM1.
 Contingency on this item is the 9 days distributed on the 18 weeks and 1 week at the end.
-So today we assume that Target 1 is over by the end of October (fitting with latest date of november 1st for BMS start, even in case of no parallelism).
+So today we assume that Target 1 is completed by the end of October (fitting with latest date of november 1st for BMS start).